 If you do not meet the above criteria, you will be ineligible to file a claim.
 Having said that, it may also be able for the deceased’s extended family to receive compensation as a result of a claim made by a representative for the deceased’s estate.

 When you set out to take on the trucking industry, you are automatically the “underdog.”
 That’s because trucking firms typically have a network of legal representation especially prepared to handle wrongful death claims and to defend the parent company’s financial interests.
 When you couple that with the emotional trauma of losing a loved one in such a terrible way, it can make filing a successful claim seem almost impossible.
-That’s why you need an experienced wrongful death law firm in Houston Texas to fight the good fight on your behalf.
+That’s why you need an experienced wrongful death law firm in West Houston to fight the good fight on your behalf.

 This is bound to be a very stressful and traumatic time for you and your loved ones.
 The last thing you need is for messy legal wrangles to disturb your grief.
 But it’s also important to ensure that justice is served for the deceased, and for the family left behind.
 Joe Stephens has a vast amount of expertise and specialized knowledge in the area of wrongful death caused by trucking accidents.
 For peace of mind, and the knowledge that you are securing the services of world class professionals, call the Stephens Law Firm today.